 The availability of funds under the revolving credit portion of the credit facility, as amended, is based on the lesser of (i) the product of adjusted EBITDA, as defined, for the most recent 12-month period for which financial statements have been delivered under the credit facility agreement multiplied by the specified advance multiple, up to 3.25, less the outstanding senior indebtedness and letters of credit, and (ii) \$55.0 million less the outstanding revolving loans and letters of credit.
 Interest on the revolving line of credit and term loan amounts outstanding under the credit facility is payable either at a floating rate equal to the 30-day LIBOR, plus an applicable margin of 4.6% or the LIBOR rate for term periods of one, two, three or six months plus a margin of 4.6%.
 Interest on the credit facility will be paid monthly on or at the end of the relevant interest period, as determined in accordance with the credit facility agreement.
 The borrowers will pay a fee equal to 0.5% per annum of the unused portion of the revolving portion of the credit facility.
 Issued stand-by letters of credit will be charged at a rate of 2.0% per annum payable monthly.
-A balance of \$26.8 million was outstanding on our credit facility as of March 31, 2012 and the total availability under the revolving credit loan facility was \$14.1 million at March 31, 2012.
+A balance of \$22.0 million was outstanding on our credit facility as of June 30, 2012 and the total availability under the revolving credit loan facility was \$16.2 million at June 30, 2012.

 The credit facility contains customary affirmative covenants regarding, among other things, the maintenance of records, compliance with laws, maintenance of permits, maintenance of insurance and property and payment of taxes.
 The credit facility also contains certain customary financial covenants and negative covenants that, among other things, include a requirement to maintain a minimum fixed charge coverage ratio, a requirement to stay below a maximum senior leverage ratio and a requirement to stay below a maximum permitted amount of capital expenditures, as well as restrictions on guarantees, indebtedness, liens, dividends, distributions, investments and loans, subject to customary carve outs, restrictions on Holdings' and the borrowers' ability to enter into transactions other than in the ordinary course of business, a restriction on the ability to consummate more than three acquisitions in any calendar year, or for the purchase price of any one acquisition to exceed \$0.5 million, in each case without the consent of the lenders, restrictions on mergers, transfers of assets, acquisitions, equipment, subsidiaries and affiliate transactions, subject to customary carve outs, and restrictions on fundamental changes and lines of business.
-We were in compliance with all of our credit facility covenants at March 31, 2012.
+We were in compliance with all of our credit facility covenants at June 30, 2012.

-We have had the benefit of an accommodation from the lenders under the credit facility pursuant to which we were permitted to add back approximately \$1.8 million to adjusted EBITDA for the purpose of determining availability under the credit facility.
+During the fourth quarter of 2011, the lenders under our credit facility permitted us to add back approximately \$1.8 million to adjusted EBITDA for the purpose of determining availability under the credit facility.
 The effect of the add back was to increase availability by approximately \$5.8 million until March 1, 2012.
-On March 1, 2012, the add back allowance was reduced by \$0.2 million and will continue to be reduced by \$0.2 million on the first day of each month thereafter until the add back is eliminated, which will result in a reduction in availability of \$0.65 million on the first day of each month thereafter.
+On March 1, 2012, the add back allowance was reduced by \$0.2 million and will continue to be reduced by \$0.2 million on the first day of each month thereafter until the add back is eliminated, which will result in a reduction in availability of \$0.65 million on the first day of each month thereafter until the add back is eliminated.